 Section 9.
+A school may not participate in a regular season contest once they have participated in a postseason contest.
 The sports season for a school shall end when the team has been eliminated from the TSSAA tournament series or has won the state championship.
 The sports season shall end for a school whose team does not enter the tournament series with the playing of the last regularly scheduled game.